 - Elevation Gain: 1,702 feet

-Located in the Berkshire Mountains, Bear Mountain is a moderate summit trail that takes you to the highest point in Connecticut.
+Located in the Berkshire Mountains, Bear Mountain is a moderate summit trail that takes you to a scenic peak.
 As part of the Appalachian Trail, this path is one of the more frequented, longer hikes in Connecticut, and for good reason – the rocks on the top of the mountain offer lovely views of the surrounding mountains, especially in the fall when these tree-covered peaks begin to change colors.

 Bear Mountain is situated in the area surrounding Salisbury, CT, which is one of the more topographically challenging areas for hiking in Connecticut.
 Here, you can find hikes of moderate and even strenuous difficulty that even the most experienced hikers will enjoy.
 If you’re looking to do a hiking weekend getaway, this is a fantastic area to visit!

 Mt.
 Tom Tower Loop

 - Location: Litchfield, CT

 - Trail Length: 1.5 miles